Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     >}}

 After a little while an `ICMP` message originating from the MAC address `00:e0:ec:38:e5:d5` was captured.
-We can spot our switch's MAC address as the source MAC in the packets MAC header.
+We can spot our switch's MAC address as the source MAC in the packet's MAC header.

 ```
 0000   33 33 00 00 00 16 00 e0 ec 38 e5 d5 86 dd 60 00   33.......8....`.